exercism/elm/exercises/concept/gotta-snatch-em-all/.docs/instructions.md

 You nephew is coming to visit you soon, and you feel like impressing him.
 Kids like shiny things right?
-Blorkemon™️ card can be shiny!
+Blorkemon™️ cards can be shiny!

-Implement `splitShinyCards`, which takes a collection and returns a `Tuple` with two lists or sorted cards: one with all the cards that start with `"Shiny"` and one with the other cards.
+Implement `splitShinyCards`, which takes a collection and returns a `Tuple` with two lists of sorted cards: one with all the cards that start with `"Shiny"` and one with the other cards.

 ```elm
 splitShinyCards (Set.fromList ["Newthree", "Scientuna", "Shiny Scientuna"])